asnel/yet-some-algorithms/README.md

-# yet-some-algorithms
-Yet again some algorithms :astonished:
+# Yet again some algorithms.
+The algorithms I write for fun :v:.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.